BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Email-For-External-Approver-Groups/README.md

 # Email for External Approver Groups

-Send Email to Approvers in External Endevor Approver Groups.
-These are groups where individuals are identified in your ESM and not within the defined Approver Groups of Endevor.
+Send Email to Approvers defined in External Endevor Approver Groups.
+These are groups where individuals are not defined within the Endevor Approver Group, but rather are defined in the  external security product in use at your site.

+See the discussion of External Groups in [Endevor's tech docs documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/18-1/administrating/package-administration/approver-groups.html).

 As with many of the folders on this GitHub, this one contains a response from requests of one or more customers.